algorandfoundation/specs/dev/ledger.md

    of the root voting key of the heartbeat address's account state.

- - The _heartbeat key dilution_ $kd$, which must be the current
-   $\KeyDilution$ of the heartbeat address's account state.
+ - The _heartbeat key dilution_ $kd$, which must be the current `KeyDilution` of the heartbeat address's account state.

  - The _heartbeat proof_ $prf$, which must contain a valid signing of
    $sd$ using $vid$ and $kd$ using the voting signature scheme